DaveSamuelson/NovemberHackathon/README.md

+<h3>NOTE</h3>
-**If your template does not Visualise, this usually indicates invalid JSON - try validating in http://jsonlint.com/**
+If you are creating templates that fail to Visualise, this usually indicates invalid JSON - try validating in http://jsonlint.com/